GUIDELINE for Feline bartonellosis

 Yamamoto K, Chomel BB, Kasten RW, Hew CM, Weber DK, Lee WI (2002): Experimental infection of specific pathogen free (SPF) cats with two different strains of Bartonella henselae type I: a comparative study.
 Vet Res 33, 669-684.

-Zobba R, Chessa G, Mastrandrea S, Pinna Parpaglia ML, Patta C, Masala G (2009): Seriological and molecular detection of Bartonella spp in humans, cats and dogs from Northern Sardinia, Italy.
+Zobba R, Chessa G, Mastrandrea S, Pinna Parpaglia ML, Patta C, Masala G (2009): Seriological and molecular detection of Bartonella spp. in humans, cats and dogs from Northern Sardinia, Italy.
 Clin Microbiol Inf 15, suppl 2, 134-135.